-Companies that want their managers to perform at peak levels should offer more stress-busting perks like yoga, Chi Kung, Tai Chi, and meditation classes, modern, well-stocked gymnasiums and extended vacation policies.
+Companies that want their managers to perform at peak levels should offer more stress-busting perks like yoga, Chi Kung, Tai Chi, and meditation classes, modern, well-stocked gymnasiums, and extended vacation policies.

-Besides, they should consider changing their corporate culture to both reward and take pressure off the managers who show the most potential.
+Besides, they should consider changing their corporate culture to both reward and take the pressure off the managers who show the most potential.

 That’s the conclusion of a new study published in the Journal of Personality and Social Psychology.

-The study follows other provocative research on leaders’ hormone levels and leadership and empathy
+The study follows other provocative research on leaders’ hormone levels and leadership and empathy.

 In this recent study, researchers evaluated the hormone levels of male executives in an executive education program at Harvard University.